yge58/caffe2-opencv-ndkcamera/README.md

 # This ndk app is about

-<1> Integrating caffe2 and opencv with ndkcamera
+<1> Integrating Caffe2 and OpenCV with Android Native NDK camera API.

-<2> Classify previewed NDK camera image in real-time
+<2> Classify previewed NDK camera image in real-time.

 # To build

-<1> Android studio 2.3
+<1> Android Studio 2.3.0 or above

-<2> Android-21 and above
+<2> Android-21 or above

 If failed, please try build [google ndk camera sample](https://github.com/googlesamples/android-ndk/tree/master/camera) first.

 # Which parts of program are in cpp?